 - Healthy Coffee Rule #2) Coffee Grown At High Altitude Is...

 - Healthy Coffee Rule #3) Single Origin Coffee Is Better.
 Why?...

-Trotting in third on our list is a brand with formidable claims.
+Trotting next on our list is a brand with formidable claims.
 Peak Performance offers a solution to those who stay away from caffeinated beverages claiming health as a concern.

 This time, Peak Performance brings you a blend constructed from Strictly Hard Beans growing in the Guatemalan Highlands.
 The added advantage this blend promises to bring you is a boat full of antioxidants with every brew.
 The aim of the game is to offer you everything you need to start your day at peak health in a cup.
 The result is a crisp no-nonsense cup of coffee that is low in acidity and goes down smooth.

 The blend is certified organic by the United States Department of Agriculture.
 The beans are non-GMO and sourced using fair trade practices, which means the farmers growing the crop in Guatemala and all the people in between working to get the coffee to you are treated fairly.